 - The harasser's conduct must be unwelcome.

-Cost of Non-Compliance: Failure to provide training will be considered a “discriminatory practice” and a fine up to $1,000 may be imposed.
+Cost of Non-Compliance: Failure to provide training will be considered a “discriminatory practice,” and a fine of up to $1,000 may be imposed.

 Connecticut Sexual Harassment Posting Requirements

-Posting requirements provided by the Time’s Up Act dictate covered employers must post in a “prominent and accessible location” and provide to the employee within three months of the employee’s date-of-hire, information about the “illegality of sexual harassment and the remedies available to victims of sexual harassment.”
+Posting requirements provided by the Time’s Up Act dictate that covered employers must post in a “prominent and accessible location” and provide to the employee within three months of the employee’s date of hire, information about the “illegality of sexual harassment and the remedies available to victims of sexual harassment.”
 The employer may provide this information by:

 - Email to an employer-provided email account or the employee’s personal email.
 The subject line of the email must include the words “Sexual Harassment Policy” or equivalent language;

-- Post the information to the employer’s internet website, if one is maintained;
+- Post the information to the employer’s website, if one is maintained;

 Reporting Connecticut Sexual Harassment Complaints